January 2nd, 2020, for immediate release:

-Please join with me in congratulating General Ronald S. Mangum upon his promotion to National Marshal of the OSMTJ-USA Knights Templar of America!
+Please join with me in congratulating General Ronald S. Mangum upon his election to the International Master of the OSMTJ Order!

 We warmly welcome to our Leadership, this exceptionally accomplished and long-time Templar legend.
-General Mangum has been a Templar leader for 21 years and brings the incredible breadth and width of his experience to bear for the OSMTJ USA.
-General Mangum has served in many of the highest Templar Positions over the years, a Grand Priory in Austria, a Grand Preceptor in the nation of Georgia (he practically created the Grand Priory of Georgia), and many other roles.
+Joining in 1995, General Mangum has been a Templar leader for 21 years and brings the incredible breadth and width of his experience to bear for the OSMTJ International (OSMTJ.net).
+General Mangum has served in many of the highest Templar Positions over the years, the Deputy Grand Commander of the OSMTH.org, a Grand Prior in Austria for that same order, a Grand Preceptor in the nation of Georgia (he practically created the Grand Priory of Georgia), and many other roles.

 As a practicing lawyer, Attorney Mangum was admitted to practice before the Supreme Courts of Illinois (1968) and Wisconsin (1985), the United States Tax Court, the United States Supreme Court, the United States Court of Appeals for the Seventh Circuit, the United States District Courts (Northern, Central and Southern Districts of Illinois) and the Federal Trial Bar.
 Mangum practised law in Chicago for over 30 years, founding the firm of Mangum, Smietanka & Johnson, L.L.C.
 He served in several leadership positions in the Illinois State Bar Association and the Chicago Bar Association.

 As a Professor, Ronald Mangum served as a full Professor of National Security Studies from 2005 to 2011 at American Military University and briefly served as Program Director of the National Security Studies Program in 2006.
 He developed and taught courses in Research Methods in National Security Studies, Concepts of National Security, U.S. National Security, International Security, Diplomacy and National Security and Institutions of National Security.